 Credit Repair Truths

 After that, if you want to hire someone to do the grunt work to get incorrect information fixed, that’s your choice.
-But really incorrect information may be indications of bigger issues that require more complex assistance like a lawyer or the police.
+But really incorrect information may indicate bigger issues that require more complex assistance like a lawyer or the police.

 Some Credit Repair is Temporary at Best

-One trick some credit repair outfits will use is to bombard the credit bureaus with bogus incorrect information requests.
-These disputes may overwhelm the credit bureaus and while you might have a negative item removed because of that, but the next time the creditor dumps their account performance data it can come right back.
+Some credit repair outfits will use one trick to bombard the credit bureaus with bogus incorrect information requests.
+These disputes may overwhelm the credit bureaus, and while you might have a negative item removed because of that, but the next time the creditor dumps their account performance data, it can come right back.

-And don’t forget, if you’ve have true but negative information removed from your credit report and then use that “repaired” credit report to apply for new credit, you could be committing credit fraud.
+And don’t forget, if you have true but negative information removed from your credit report and then use that “repaired” credit report to apply for new credit, you could be committing credit fraud.